-$^{^2}$ -- An independent, nonprofit, public-benefit corporation formed Jan.
+2 -- An independent, nonprofit, public-benefit corporation formed Jan.
 30, 2017 in the State of California.
 See the Articles of Incorporation.

-• PAY MENT -- There's no way to network and sell content in small bits on the web.
+• PAYMENT -- There's no way to network and sell content in small bits on the web.
 That means there's no way for people to assemble a subscription package of information specific to their interests -- and be able to conveniently pay for it.
 Existing methods for the public to pay for information are generally uncoordinated ("siloed") or serve niches (such as music).
-Consumers need a "fast pass" for information -- a way to access content on ITEGA member websites without having to establish relationships with each member.
+Consumers need a "fast pass" for information.